Radisson Rewards™ Premier Visa Signature® Card

 - Has an Annual Fee.
 Radisson Rewards Premier Visa Signature charges a $75 annual fee that’s not waived during the first year.
 This is a problem for frugal travelers and occasional Radisson guests who can’t squeeze value out of this card quickly enough to make up for the recurring charge.

 - Points Aren’t Very Valuable for Non-hotel Redemptions.
 Gold Points are almost always worth $0.01 or less apiece when redeemed for non-hotel purchases.
 They’re sometimes worth much less, as is the case with TSA PreCheck.
-Many competing programs, including Starwood Preferred Guest from American Express, have far better redemption values overall.
+Many competing programs have far better redemption values overall.

 - Poor Airline Transfer Deals.
 Radisson’s airline point-to-mile transfer options are sub-par too.
 You generally need 10 Radisson Rewards points to earn 1 airline mile.
-By contrast, some popular cards, such as Chase Sapphire Preferred and Starwood Preferred Guest from American Express, offer 1-to-1 transfer ratios with select airline partners.
+By contrast, some popular cards, such as Chase Sapphire Preferred, offer much more favorable ratios.

 - Has a Foreign Transaction Fee.
 This card’s 2% to 3% foreign transaction fee is unusual for a travel card.
 If you frequently travel overseas, it’s likely to cut into your out-of-country point earnings, and you’d surely be better served by one of the many alternatives without foreign transaction fees.

 - Relatively Few Hotel Choices.
 The Radisson group has more than 1,000 hotels and resorts in its portfolio.
 That sounds like a lot, but it pales in comparison to larger families.
-For example, Marriott has more than 4,000 properties across 80 countries in its arsenal.
+For example, Marriott has more than 6,000 properties in its arsenal.
 With a relatively thin selection of Radisson properties to choose from, you’re more likely to find yourself without a good option to earn or redeem points in your chosen destination, particularly if it’s somewhere out of the way.

 Earning 37 points per $1 spent on hotel food, beverages, and rooms sounds like a pretty good deal.
 For frequent Radisson guests, it certainly is.
 However, if you’re not very well-versed in the complex vagaries of travel loyalty programs, it’s worth putting that number in perspective.

 At issue here is what you actually get for your points.
-Radisson points are worth far less, on average, than points offered by competing programs such as Starwood Preferred Guest (SPG), whose points are routinely worth more than $0.02 at redemption and can be transferred to partner programs at a coveted 1-to-1 ratio.
-Depending on how you redeem your points, the 5 points per $1 earned with your Amex Starwood Preferred Guest Credit Card as an SPG Gold Elite member might actually be worth more than the 37 points per $1 earned with your Radisson Rewards credit card.
+Radisson points are worth far less, on average, than points offered by competing programs such as Marriott Bonvoy, whose points are routinely worth more than $0.02 at redemption and can be transferred to partner programs at a coveted 1-to-1 ratio.

 On the other hand, this card earns 5 points per $1 spent on non-hotel purchases, which is unusually generous for a hotel rewards card.
-The SPG Amex earns just 1 point per $1 spent, for instance.
 If you spend a lot outside the Radisson universe, that could make a big difference in your calculations.